 Make it easy for the adjudicator to reach a “Yes.”
 Having gathered all evidence, and sorting out the relevant from the irrelevant, the helpful from the unhelpful, and the harmful from the unharmful, the attorney should provide proofs in a systematically logical and organized manner.
 The attorney’s cover letter (which in actual reality, the officer may or may not read) should be a roadmap towards eligibility for the classification being sought after.
 It should refer to an index of clearly-tabbed and logically-organized documents, refer to the facts evidenced in the record, describe in summary form what each item of evidence purports to establish and why each is relevant or not.
 The attorney’s cover letter should, if the attorney is capable and equipped with the right skills and knowledge, also cite the law, regulations, policy memoranda, guidance letters, legislative history, adjudicator field manual, bar association liaison minutes or any other source of applicable legal authority that establishes eligibility under the given facts.
 It is crucial to describe why each factoid of proof is relevant under the law, and demonstrate why “yes” is the ONLY factually and legally proper answer.

 Use graphics, pictures and visual material.
 Boring, careless or poorly evidenced writing pains and perturbs the reader.
 Bright, logical, lively, grammatically correct, stylish and persuasive writing pleases the reader.
 Text alone, however eloquently and exquisitely presented, may fail to make the desired impact.
 Eligibility under the law is often more readily established if graphical images and links to web-based materials support the messaging of the text-based submission.
 Humans are visual.
-Personally, I absorb better with pictures and images.
+Personally, we absorb better with pictures and images.
 The most likely way to enliven interest and avoid an RFE is to awaken an otherwise indifferent adjudicator who has been reviewing hundreds of pages of multiple O1 petitioning papers, and provide compelling overt and subliminal reasons to approve the case.
-This is the reason why I like to urge applicants to work on their portfolios to make it look professional and appealing.
+This is the reason why we like to urge applicants to work on their portfolios to make it look professional and appealing.
 Adjudicators are not judging the artistic merit of an artist’s portfolio, and they’re main objective in looking at a portfolio is to gather additional evidence that the applicant actually worked on the projects, but certainly, a portfolio that is enticing to look at may help towards forming their overall impression of the O1 petition.

 Humanize the case through heartfelt and authentic storytelling.
 Contrary to some immigration lawyers’ perceptions, adjudicators are actually human.
 While examiners may be more focused on behaviors that reward them personally such as reporting suspected fraud, way down deep, they may just be moved to identify with the acute human condition.
 If the adjudicator can be encouraged to see the applicant as a deserving human being, rather than just another file to be acted on before the end of a work day, maybe, just maybe, an RFE will not be sent, but an approval notice instead.
 It is worth the extra effort.
 In the submission papers, try to weave a story about the consequences of a “yes” or “no” decision to your client and to the country.
 Even adjudicators prefer to hold up their heads by doing the right thing governed by moral precepts of human decency rather than just adding another notch on their life-destroying revolver.